Minenhle26/Minenhle/README.md

 - Procurement Planning & Supplier Management
 ---

-## 📁 Featured Projects
+💡 Projects & Highlights

-### 🧹 **Reseller Data Cleaning – Adventure Works**
+📊 Sales Performance Dashboard
-Standardized and cleaned a messy dataset using Excel functions and logic.
+Created an interactive dashboard using Excel with pivot tables, slicers, and charts to analyze sales trends and performance.

-✅ Removed extra spaces, corrected text cases, and optimized field structures.
+🧾 Operations SOP for Hitachi

-### 📦 **Inventory SOP – Hitachi**
+Developed a Standard Operating Procedure that improved operational efficiency and is now used across multiple branches.

-Created and documented a Standard Operating Procedure (SOP) to improve order processing and inventory control.
+📦 Parts Inventory Control
-✅ SOP is still used across branches.
+Optimized the parts request and ordering process during my internship at Hitachi Construction Machinery.

 ---